lucasportolima/coopersystem-challenge/README.md

-## Requirements
+## Description
-- Description: This project was developed with the purpose of being a test of competence for the position of angular developer at coopersystem.
+- This project was developed with the purpose of being a test of competence for the position of angular developer at coopersystem.

 ## Requirements